 For our third experiment, we set out to assess the improvements afforded by bundles.
 We repeated the aforementioned experiments, this time using sets of features representing bundles instead of the features themselves.
-The segmentation into features was performed using the \emph{quickshift} method~\cite{vedaldi2008quick}, with LIME again used for assigning relevance to each bundle~\cite{ribeiro2016should}.
-We approximate the sizes of the bundle explanations in terms of both the minimum bundle explanation as well as the minimum (non-bundle) explanation (as mentioned in Sec.~\ref{sec:bundles} and elaborated on in section \ref{sec:bundle_approximation_appendix} of the appendix).
-The use of bundles was shown to have a drastic impact on the efficiency of our approach, as none of our experiments using the bundle implementation timed out under a 1-hour time limit, improving the portion of timeouts on the MNIST dataset by 84\%.
-The efficiency improvement was obtained on the cost of explanation size, resulting in a decrease of 352\% for approximating the minimum explanation for MNIST and 39\% for Fashion-MNIST.
-Nevertheless, when calculating the approximation in terms of the \emph{minimum bundle explanation}, an increase of 12\% was obtained for MNIST, and 8\% for Fashion-MNIST (these results are summarized in Table~\ref{tab:analysis} of the appendix).
-For a visual evaluation, we performed the same set of experiments for both bundle and non-bundle implementations, this time on higher confidence rates to obtain smaller-sized explanations that could be more easily interpreted.
+The segmentation into bundles was performed using the \emph{quickshift} method~\cite{vedaldi2008quick}, with LIME again used for assigning relevance to each bundle~\cite{ribeiro2016should}.
+We approximate the sizes of the bundle explanations in terms of both the minimum bundle explanation as well as the minimum (non-bundle) explanation (as mentioned in Sec.~\ref{sec:bundles} and in Sec.~\ref{sec:bundle_approximation_appendix} of the appendix).
+The bundle configuration showed drastic efficiency improvements, with none of the experiments timing out within the 1-hour time limit, thus improving the portion of timeouts on the MNIST dataset by 84\%.
+The efficiency improvement was obtained at the expense of explanation size, resulting in a decrease of 352\% in the approximation ratios obtained for MNIST and 39\% for Fashion-MNIST.
+Nevertheless, when calculating the approximation in terms of the \emph{minimum bundle explanation}, an increase of 12\% and 8\% was obtained for MNIST and Fashion-MNIST (results are summarized in Table.~\ref{tab:analysis} in the appendix).
+For a visual evaluation, we performed the same set of experiments for both bundle and non-bundle implementations, using instances with high confidence rates to obtain smaller-sized explanations that could be more easily interpreted.
 A sample of these results is presented in Fig.~\ref{fig:bundle_evaluation}.
-Empirically, we observe that the bundle-produced explanations are less complex and thus easier for humans to comprehend.
+Empirically, we observe that the bundle-produced explanations are less complex and more comprehensible.

 Overall, we regard our results as compelling evidence that verification-based XAI can soundly produce meaningful explanations, and that our improvements can indeed significantly improve its runtime.